What Is RACES?

-Many members of the Richardson Wireless Klub are also members of Richardson RACES.
+Some members of the Richardson Wireless Klub are also appointed members of Richardson RACES.
 Richardson RACES also uses certain radio assets of the RWK.
-When activated by the City of Richardson Office of Emergency Management (OEM), Richardson RACES members provide storm and severe weather spotting to OEM and the National Weather Service (NWS) during times of potential severe weather, and other types of communications support during other natural and manmade disasters.
+When activated by the City of Richardson Office of Emergency Management (OEM), specially trained Richardson RACES members provide storm and severe weather spotting to OEM and the National Weather Service (NWS) during times of potential severe weather, and other types of communications support to the OEM during other natural and manmade disasters.

 How Can I Participate?

 You must apply and be approved by the City of Richardson Office of Emergency Management (OEM) as a Richardson RACES member.
 You must live and/or work within the city of Richardson, and must pass a background check by the Richardson Police Department.
 You must attend and pass basic FEMA NIMS training courses (IS-100, IS-200, IS-700 and IS-800) and must attend the NWS “SKYWARN School” to learn about Severe Weather spotting.

 Once approved by OEM, you will be assigned a RACES member number and issued credentials.
 You must meet minimum participation criteria in training exercises and public service events and attend the NWS Skywarn School every two years (NWS holds basic storm spotter training every year in Dallas and Collin counties, usually in the spring before the severe weather season).

 For more information and to apply, please ask any current RACES appointee or visit the City of Richardson RACES site.